ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 print(cubes)
 ```

-We can see that we`ve loaded two cubes, one representing the "surface_altitude" and the other representing "air_potential_temperature".
+We can see that we've loaded two cubes, one representing the "surface_altitude" and the other representing "air_potential_temperature".
 We can infer even more detail from this printout; for example, what are the dimensions and shape of the "air_potential_temperature" cube?

-Above we`ve printed the ``iris.cube.CubeList`` instance representing all of the cubes found in the given filename.
+Above we've printed the `iris.cube.CubeList` instance representing all of the cubes found in the given filename.
 However, we can see more detail by printing individual cubes:

 ```python
 fname = iris.sample_data_path('uk_hires.pp')